sagemath/sage-archive-2023-02-01/src/doc/en/bordeaux_2008/nf_introduction.rst

 Adjoining a symbolic expression
 -------------------------------

-Given any symbolic expression for which Sage can computes its minimal polynomial, you can construct the number field obtained by adjoining that expression to :math:`\QQ`.
+Given any symbolic expression for which Sage can compute its minimal polynomial, you can construct the number field obtained by adjoining that expression to :math:`\QQ`.
 The notation is quite simple - just type ``QQ[a]`` where ``a`` is the symbolic expression.